Vincent-Vais/Forkify/README.md

 # Forkify

-## Cooking app built with ES6, AJAX and Webpack
+## App to lookup italian recipes built with ES6 and AJAX
+## Code transpiled and minified with Webpack and Babel